-The freshwater pearl mussel survey in September 2009 found rooted macrophytes and filamentous green algae to be present at levels lower than 5%, i.e. within the target for favourable conservation status.
-However, the conditions in 2005 resulted in 100% cover of filamentous green algae, and it may be continuous flood conditions during the Summer of 2009 that prevented this rather than an absence of nutrients.
+The surveys in August and September 2009 for pearl mussels did not find excessive macrophytes or filamentous green algae during the surveys.
 The Pearl mussel Regulations 2009 refer to macrophyte cover at the site of the mussels rather than within the whole river as it is the direct impact of inappropriate growth that affects the mussel individuals.
 Mussel beds occur at stable areas of river bed, and it is here that silt and nutrient effects are most severe.
-More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophytes would be naturally present.
+More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophyte or FGA growth, whereas show flowing areas with sediment accumulations are areas where macrophytes would be naturally present.
+Thus the Currane Catchment passes the target of less that 5% macrophytes at mussel areas.
+It is possible that nutrient problems have been masked through cleaning of the river, as there were extensive floods prior to the survey work.